top of page

 In v.
 17, where will He dwell?

-If the Holy Spirit of God is dwelling in us than we have constant access to guidance and comfort.
+If the Holy Spirit of God is dwelling in us then we have constant access to guidance and comfort.
 This is for every moment of every day.
 Life is too difficult even on normal, uneventful days to go it alone.
 Sometimes, on an “easy” day when we are not paying attention, we are most susceptible to a bad choice that can send us down a wrong path.

 Many times, in Scripture the Lord refers to us as sheep.
 The few occasions I have spent observing sheep, I have noticed they absolutely do not like surprises.
 They live in peace as long as everything is normal.
 The moment the smallest thing interrupts their peace they panic and scatter.
 It takes a quick-thinking shepherd, sheep dogs, and enclosures to calm them down.
 They are immediately in need of comforting!
 So much like us!